 Second, you need to know what to do to engage your listeners in a genuine conversation.

 If there’s a secret to being yourself at the front of the room, it’s engagement.
 Here’s how it works.

 Find your focus.

 Finding your focus means knowing what to do to get engaged.
-For most people it comes down to two skills: eye contact or pausing (or a combination of the two).
-These skills work differently for everyone, so our job in the training room is to help people experiment and discover what works best for them.
+For most people, it comes down to two skills: eye contact or pausing (or a combination of the two).
+These skills work differently for everyone, so our job in the presentation skills training room is to help people experiment and discover what works best for them.